The 30-Day Challenge: Why One Month Can Transform Your Habits

 The behavior must be binary: either you did it or you didn't.
 Ambiguity is the enemy of consistency.

-Rule 2: Challenging but Achievable
+What about Rule 2: challenging but achievable?

 The sweet spot: a challenge hard enough to require genuine effort, easy enough to maintain for 30 days straight.